rsonger/pycg-framework/README.md

 This 3D CG graphics framework was created using Python for the purposes of teaching Computer Graphics and Software Engineering through the object-oriented design and application of a CG rendering library.
 The framework is largely adapted from the same one developed by Lee Stemkoski and Michael Pascale (see [Acknowledgments](#acknowledgments)) with modifications to improve its cross-compatibility, follow object-oriented design principles, and make the source code more pythonic.

-For more information on the course in which this framework is being used, see the [Software Engineering Lab](https://robsonger.dev/software-engineering-lab/) website and its posts for individual lessons.
+For more information on the course and the companion material that uses this framework, see the [Software Engineering Lab](https://robsonger.dev/software-engineering-lab/) website and the posts there.

 <div align="right">